brendena/youtube_code/hid_over_i2c/README.md

 * - Edit /boot/firmware/config.txt
 * - dtoverlay=i2cHID

-After this all you need to do is cp the i2cHID.dtbo over to the /boot/overlays folder
+After this all you need to do is cp the i2cHID.dtbo over to the /boot/overlays folder every time you make a edit to the original dts file.

 ## linux hid notes